-8The full set of reminder messages are listed in Appendix A.
+9The full set of reminder messages are listed in Appendix A.

-9We use administrative data to verify that messages were delivered successfully.
+10We use administrative data to verify that messages were delivered successfully.

-10Messages were sent to all treatment farmers at the same time within the common time window under which the targeted activities were expected to take place.
+11Messages were sent to all treatment farmers at the same time within the common time window under which the targeted activities were expected to take place.

-11For example, we asked farmer promoters: "When did you do the majority of your work helping farmers register for subsidized inputs during the 2022A season?
-Please include the month and times of the month minder messages and the time that farmer promoters conducted the majority of their work.
-We find that about half of farmer promoters had already completed most or all of their activities when they received the goal reminders (Table C3 Column 3).
+12For example, we asked farmer promoters: "When did you do the majority of your work helping farmers register for subsidized inputs during the 2022A season?
+Please include the month and times of the month (early, middle, or late)."

-We thus estimate the effect of goal reminders both for the full sample and separately for farmer promoters that received messages on time or late.
-We identify farmer promoters that conducted all of their specific goal-related work after receiving the first reminder message of that goal (we refer to this sub-sample as the "on-time" sample) and the remaining farmer promoters who conducted at least some of the work before they received the first reminder message (the "delayed" sample).
-We highlight two caveats for this analysis.
-First, Table C4 shows that the timing of task completion is correlated with farmer promoter's characteristics.
-We thus cannot distinguish whether any difference in the effects of goal reminders between these two sub-samples is due to the timing of their work or due to other factors correlated with the timing.
+with the timing.
 Second, since the randomization was not stratified by the timing of work completion, characteristics of farmer promoters within the "on-time" and "delayed" subsamples may differ by treatment assignment, which would compromise the internal validity of our results.
-While we do not find significant imbalance in observed baseline characteristics between the treatment and control groups within the on-time sub-sample (Table C5) and delayed sub-samples (Table C6), we cannot rule out the chance that unobserved differences affect our treatment impact estimates within sub-samples.
-12
+While we do not find significant imbalance in observed baseline characteristics between the treatment and control groups within the on-time sub-sample (Table C5) and delayed sub-samples (Table C6), we cannot rule out the chance that unobserved differences affect our treatment impact estimates within sub-samples.13